virtualSharif/gettingMEAN2/project/example2-complete/README.md

-# Mini Project
+# Final Project

 -------------------------------------------------------------
-MEAN - MongoDB, Express, Angular4, Node
+MEAN - MongoDB, Express, Angular, Node

 Added ng-app(HelloWorld app) with backend express app

-## Step1 : Install the packages which are required by backend app
+## Step 1: Install the packages which are required by backend app and frontend app
-    npm intall
+    npm install && npm --prefix ./ng-app install ./ng-app

-## Step 2: Start the server
+## Step 2: Start the server (starts the server with the frontend and backend)
     npm start

 ## Step 3: Output